verbb/wishlist/docs/template-guides/managing-items.md

 ```
 :::

-Any of the above actions will by made on the users' default list.
+Any of the above actions will be made on the users' default list.
 You can also target a specific list, by using its ID.

 ::: code
 ```twig Form